yzengal/yzengal.github.io/_pages/datasets.md

 ## Road Networks
 These real-world road networks were extracted from **OpenStreetMap** on Feb.
 2021, based on the processing method in our VLDB'18 paper.
-Note that road networks below are much larger than the road networks in [9th DIMACS](http://users.diag.uniroma1.it/challenge9/download.shtml).
 If you want to use the road networks below, please consider citing this homepage and our VLDB'18 paper ([BibTex](https://dblp.uni-trier.de/rec/journals/pvldb/TongZZCYX18.html?view=bibtex)).
 Briefly speaking, the datasets are obtained based on the following steps.